 Side sleepers place the entire weight of their body on the shoulders and hips, leading to pressure points in these regions.
 Wrapping your arms around a body pillow can ease the pressure off your shoulders.
 These pillows curve to fit the shape of your body, providing appropriate support wherever you need it.

 A body pillow tucked between your knees keeps your pelvis aligned with the spine.
-This reduces the chances of spinal misalignment, causing lower back pain or muscle tension.
+Sleeping with a pillow between the knees reduces the chances of spinal misalignment, causing lower back pain or muscle tension.
 Body pillows can eliminate the risks of this healthy sleep position.

 Side sleeping is healthy because it prevents acid reflux, snoring, and sleep apnea.
 In fact, sleeping on your left side is best because it potentially improves your blood circulation.